domRiddle/ASF/Configuration.md

 ---

 `CustomGamePlayedWhileIdle` - `string` type with default value of `null`.
 Similar to `CustomGamePlayedWhileFarming`, but for the situation when ASF has nothing to do (as account is fully farmed).
 Default value of `null` disables this feature.

 ---

-`DismissInventoryNotifications` - `bool` type with default value of `false`.
-Every card drop triggers inventory notification - steam notification telling you that you received new items.
-This can get annoying pretty fast, and serves little to no purpose, therefore ASF offers dismissing those notifications automatically.
-When you enable this option, ASF will automatically dismiss all notifications related to new items being received - this also includes items you obtained through trading and other ways.
-Of course, this option affects only inventory notifications, so all other notification types, e.g. profile comments notifications, will stay in-tact.

----